-In 2002, the ARC and FEAT of NC combined efforts to create ABC of NC, an organization offering center-based, one-on-one instruction, small group instruction, autism parent classes, and professional seminars.
-ABC of NC was the first in our community to offer these services and remains the only comprehensive autism services provider even 15 years later.
+In 2002, ABC of NC was founded by parents/caregivers of an Autistic child and began offering center-based, 1:1 instruction, small group instruction, autism parent/caregiver classes, and professional seminars.
+ABC of NC was the first in our community to offer these services and remains the only comprehensive autism services provider today.

-In 2011, ABC of NC earned accreditation from AdvancED.
-AdvancED is a non-profit, non-partisan organization that conducts rigorous, on-site external reviews of PreK-12 schools and school systems to ensure that all learners realize their full potential.
-AdvancED accreditation assures parents that ABC of NC is meeting nationally accepted standards for quality and professional practice.
-In April, 2016, ABC of NC successfully underwent the re-accreditation process and is now accredited through the year 2021.
+In 2011, ABC of NC earned accreditation from Cognia®.
+Cognia® is a non-profit, non-partisan organization that conducts rigorous, on-site external reviews of PreK-12 schools and school systems to ensure that all learners realize their full potential.
+Cognia® accreditation assures parents/caregivers that ABC of NC is meeting nationally accepted standards for quality and professional practice.

-It was clear, however, that the Piedmont Triad of North Carolina needed a comprehensive autism services campus that could move our area to the cutting edge of programming for a growing population of children, adolescents, and young adults with autism spectrum disorder.
-To meet this need, ABC of NC initiated its Hello World capital campaign, which funded construction of the new 26,000-square-foot SECU Autism Clinic and the Burress Activity Center, allowing ABC of NC to broaden current services and develop new programs to better serve our community.
+In December 2015, ABC of NC moved to its current campus on Friedberg Church Road in Winston-Salem and initiated its Hello World capital campaign, which funded construction of the SECU Autism Clinic and the Burress Activity Center, allowing ABC of NC to broaden current services and develop new programs to better serve our community.